Woutifier/edx-documentation/en_us/developers/source/conventions/safe_templates.rst

 Advanced Topics
 ***************

-The following advanced topics provides details that may be useful for those interested in a deeper understanding or an understanding of more rare situations.
+The following advanced topics provides details that might be useful if you are interested in a deeper understanding or an understanding of more rare situations.